SiliconLabs/wiseconnect/examples/snippets/wlan/m4_firmware_update/readme.md

   #define SERVER_IP_ADDRESS  "192.168.0.100"  // Server IP address
   ```

-## Test the application
+## Test the Application

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application
-- Flash, run and debug the application
+- Flash, run, and debug the application

-To esstablish the TCP Server with firmware file on remote PC, follow the below steps:
+To esstablish the TCP Server with firmware file on remote PC, follow the steps below:

  1. Copy the TCP server application [firmware_update_tcp_server_9117.c](https://github.com/SiliconLabs/wiseconnect-wifi-bt-sdk/tree/master/examples/featured/firmware_update/firmware_update_tcp_server_9117.c) provided with the application source to a Linux PC connected to the Wi-Fi access point.
-  2. Compile the application
+  2. Compile the application.

   > `user@linux:~$ gcc firmware_update_tcp_server.c` -o ota_server.bin

-  3. Run the application providing the TCP port number (specified in the SiWx91x app) together with the firmware file and path
+  3. Run the application providing the TCP port number (specified in the SiWx91x app) together with the firmware file and path.

   > `user@linux:~$ ./ota_server.bin 5000 wifi_access_point.rps`